Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Measuring the Speed of Light in Butter.md

 ## Experiment Explanation

-Explain how light is a wave and that microwaves are just some wavelength of this.
-A microwave has a generator (called a magnetron), standing waves are formed in the oven box, and the nodes and antinodes have different energy levels, the rotation means food gets heated evenly.
-(Antinodes max heat, nodes have no heating except diffusion).
+- Explain how light is a wave and that microwaves are just some wavelength of this.
+A microwave has a generator (called a magnetron), standing waves are formed in the oven box, and the nodes and antinodes have different energy levels.
+Microwave turntable rotation means food gets heated evenly.
+(Antinodes provide maximum heat, nodes have no heating except diffusion).
-Remove the turntable from the microwave, this allows us to identify the hotspots.
+- Remove the turntable from the microwave, this allows us to identify the hotspots.
 To do so take some cardboard/paper plate and spread a fine layer of butter evenly across it.
 Place in the microwave for a few seconds.
 You should notice a pattern in the melted butter, if not keep microwaving it until you see things.
-Use the ruler to measure the distance between the hotspots: this gives us half the wavelength of microwaves.
+- Use the ruler to measure the distance between the hotspots: this gives us half the wavelength of microwaves.
-Then speed of light = wavelength * frequency ($c=f\lambda$).
+- Then speed of light = wavelength * frequency ($c=f\lambda$).
 The frequency of microwaves is around 2.5Ghz.
-The speed of light is 29,979,245,800 cm/sec (as you'll probably measure the distance in cm) For thought how can you improve the accuracy?
+- The speed of light is 29,979,245,800 cm/sec (as you'll probably measure the distance in cm)
+- For thought: how can you improve the accuracy?
 Choose some other EM wave, better generator, deal with reflection inside the microwave.

 <br/>